 Simple ingredients, great flavour.
-This egg fried rice noodles is quick to prepare using the easy Chinese dressing formula.
+Egg fried rice noodles are quick to prepare using the easy Chinese dressing formula.

 The kitchen used to be a place that made my friend Jo a little nervous.
 A few months ago she decided to learn how to cook and after having made many tasty dishes, she shared her joy with me:“ Not only has this experience given me a sense of achievement, but also a great sense of freedom.
 I don’t need to plan meals ahead any more.
 I just open the fridge to see what’s available.”
 I can totally relate to that.
 Today I’d like to share my recipe of egg fried rice noodles which I randomly created in a “what’s-left-in-the-fridge” situation.

 One day last week, when I was longing for a tasty lunch, I found that my fridge was almost empty.
 One egg, a handful of baby spinach and several sauces, that’s all.
 “Not too bad!”
 I said to myself, “I’ve got protein and vegetable.”
 Then I found a packet of dry rice noodles in a cupboard, and some garlic, onion and fresh chilli on a shelf (they are the three things I always have in the kitchen).
 Ten minutes later, I was enjoying a plate of “healthy pleasure” cooked with only the ingredients I mentioned.